eat-sleep-code/minecraft.plugins.tunnelbuilder/README.md

   `/tunnel 20`

-- Create a 3x7 lighted farm tunnel (with two canals, four rows of crops, and periodically placed chests) that is 10 blocks long:
+- Create a 3x7 lighted farm tunnel – with two canals, four rows of crops, and periodically placed chests – that is 10 blocks long:

   `/tunnel 10 farm`

-- Create a 3 x 7 lighted rail tunnel (with two rails) that is 100 blocks long:
+- Create a 3 x 7 lighted rail tunnel – with two rails – that is 100 blocks long:

   `/tunnel 100 rail`

-- By default, the tunnel will be built starting from your character's position, in the direction the character is facing.
+- By default, the tunnels will be built starting from your character's position, in the direction the character is facing.
 You may override this by specifying the direction (north, south, east, or west) and/or X and Y coordinates:

   `/tunnel <length> [type] [direction] [x] [y] [z]`